garagehive/garagehive.github.io/docs/garagehive-create-a-customer-card.md

 ![](media/garagehive-create-a-customer-card4.png)

-A.  **Lookup Address** - Select Lookup Address button within the ribbon.
+A.  **Lookup Address** - Either select Lookup Address from postcode text within the Customer Card or fill in the postcode within the Customer Card and press the tab button on your keyboard.

 B.  **Postcode** - Complete Postcode.

-C.  **Building No.** - You can either put the building no. in or leave this blank. <br>*If you leave this blank it will show all addresses within that postcode.**
+Choose the relevant address from the list.

 ![](media/garagehive-create-a-customer-card5.png)